Customers with disabilities

 - Assistance in locating material on the shelves

-- Extending the loan period on 1-week loan items to 3 weeks.
-However, fines are charged for the late return of 1 week loan and short loan items as for all students.
+- Extending the loan period on 3 day loan items to one week and 1-week loan items to three weeks.
+However, fines are charged for the late return of 1-week loan and 3 day loan items as for all students.

 - Advice on obtaining print materials in alternative formats for students with visual impairment